abhivir-42/ad-generation-tool/Instructions/Product_Requirements_Document.md

 ### 1. Overview

 The AI-Powered Ad Script Generator is a web-based application that helps marketing teams and startups iteratively generate and refine ad scripts with integrated AI agents.
-Users interact via a chat interface to provide essential inputs (product name, target audience, ad duration, etc.), and the system generates structured scripts with corresponding art direction.
-Users can further refine and edit scripts within the web app.
+Users interact via a text field interface to provide essential inputs (product name, target audience, ad duration, etc.), and the system generates structured scripts with corresponding art direction.
+Users can further refine and edit scripts within the web app by clicking on the selected sentences in the generated script and then clicking on the "Refine" button.

 ### 2. Objectives

 - Provide an interactive, professional, and intuitive UI for script generation.
 - Utilize LLM-powered AI agents to iteratively refine ad scripts.
+- Output the generated script and art direction as sepearate lines on the frontend.
-- Allow users to modify and improve scripts through a collaborative chat interface.
+- Allow users to modify and improve scripts through a collaborative chat interface which triggers the agent to refine the script.
+- Allow the users to select specific sentences in the generated script and click on the "Refine" button to trigger the agent to refine the selected sentence.
 - Support art direction generation based on the script.
 - Ensure seamless frontend-backend interaction for fast response times.
 - Deploy efficiently with version control best practices.